tofumatt/strongly-typed/_posts/2014-04-27-changing-lanes.md

 tags: [motorcycle gear, motorcycles]
 image:
   feature: shiver.jpg
 share: true
 ---

 Motorcycle crashes are nasty business.
 I've been in a few crashes and I've always been able to walk away from them.
-Part of that is some skill as a rider, and part of it is just luck.
-But a huge part is wearing gear that actually protected me from the impact.
+This is largely thanks to motorcyle gear.
 In every crash I've been in, my legs have fared the worst, because I almost always ride in jeans.
-I've also never been at fault, but thanks to the way motorcycle crashes can go down--motorcyclists are often left holding the bag.
 Here's what happened to me on April 16, 2014.

-I headed over to a motorcycle shop in LaSalle to pick up one of my motorcycles (a 2008 Aprilia Shiver).
-It wasn't the warmest day, but I was excited to get riding again--even if I'd have to take it slow on the way home.
-Unfortunately, I didn't get very far.
+I headed over to my motorcycle shop after it was damaged by a cab driver.
 Two blocks away from the dealership, a car changed into my lane without signalling.
 I crashed my motorcycle and the car drove off.
-A hit-and-run.
+**A hit-and-run.** _Yay._

 Worse than that: as I lay there on the ground, people behind me simply drove on ahead instead of stopping to help me or see if I was okay.
 I managed